 Cuyamaca College is part of the California Community College system and requires enrollment, student center construction and health services fees for all students, payable at the time of registration.
 The Board of Governors Waiver Program provides methods to assist low income students pay these fees.
-Eligibility requirements are available in the Admissions and Records Office and the Financial Aid Office.
+Eligibility requirements are available in the Financial Aid Office.